jtherrmann/boot-sector/README.md

 ## Introduction

-This is a boot sector that loads a shell for x86 real mode.
+This is a boot sector that loads a simple shell for x86 real mode.
 The project touches on most of the topics covered in class so far, particularly branching, function calls, stack manipulation, integer overflow, register and data sizes, pointers, and strings.

 The first major challenge was getting the boot sector to load more sectors from the disk.
 Fortunately I received help from a kind Stack Overflow user (Michael